Is the Boston CityPass worth it? 2020 Boston CityPass review

-Certainly one of America’s finest cities for tourists, Boston is somewhat unusual in that it has almost no famous “checklist attractions” that everyone flocks to on a first visit.
-Instead, the city is more about the architecture and neighborhoods rather than standing in lines to see specific things.
+Certainly one of America's finest cities for tourists seeking a short or long vacation, Boston is somewhat unusual in that it has almost no famous “checklist attractions” that everyone flocks to on a first visit.
+Instead, the city is more about the architecture and neighborhoods rather than standing in lines to see specific things and entertain particular interests.
+In fact, you'll find Boston offers a very large amount of picture opportunities around the entire city, perfect for travelers who enjoy photographing every part of their trip.

-Still, Boston has many great museums and other interesting attractions, and if you are in the mood to visit more than a couple of them then you should consider buying the Boston CityPass.
-You’ll see below that it’s a pretty good deal for pretty much anyone wanting to visit at least 3 different attractions, and it’s a great deal for anyone wanting to visit 4 or 5 of the included attractions.
+Still, Boston has many great museums and other interesting attractions, and if you are in the mood to visit more than a couple of them then you should strongly consider purchasing the Boston CityPass for each member of your group.
+You'll see below that it's a pretty good deal for pretty much anyone wanting to visit at least 3 different attractions, and it's a great deal for anyone wanting to visit 4 or 5 of the included attractions.
+If you're only interested in seeing one thing during your trip, you might want to skip this pass.

 Note: This post contains affiliate links, which means that if you purchase a CityPass using one of the links below, this site will receive a small commission.